rgehrsitz/rex/docs/decisions/REX-M4.md

 with a new version/header; tree grouping is retained to represent Unknown correctly.
 The old binary jump program remains v3 and never acquires v4 meaning.
 The default compiler/daemon path is v4; v3 requires explicit CLI/config opt-in.
-Scripts are rejected in v4 until M6 supplies a safe explicit invocation contract.
+Scripts are rejected in v4.
+M6 subsequently removed them from every contract.